OpenTSDB/opentsdb/implementation/server-undertow/README.md

 Undertow is a stripped down J2EE server comparable to Jetty.
 We use it at Yahoo for a number of projects so we'll offer this as a TSDB host for providing the HTTP API.

-The following parameters can be used in the ``opentsdb.conf`` file to control the server's behavior.
+The following parameters can be used in the ``opentsdb.yaml`` file to control the server's behavior.

 * ``tsd.network.port`` - Copied from 2.x, controls the HTTP port the server will listen on.
 Required.
 * ``tsd.network.ssl_port`` - If SSL is required, the port for HTTPS connections.
 Optional